yufeizhao/yufeizhao.github.io/a34/index.md

 Please ask me if you have questions about homework.

-(The ordering of the topics may be subject to change.
-I will announce any changes at least one week in advance.)
+(The ordering of the topics may be subject to change.)

 |\#| Due date | Topic problem set | Supplementary problems |
 -:|-------|:-----------------:|:------------------------:|